zubinchopra/portaldocs/portal-sdk/generated/top-extensions-faq.md

 * * *

-<a name="frequently-asked-questions-how-do-i-control-the-loading-indicators-for-my-blade-how-is-it-different-than-pdl-blades"></a>
+<a name="frequently-asked-questions-how-do-i-control-the-loading-indicators-for-my-blade-how-is-it-different-from-pdl-blades"></a>
 ### How do I control the loading indicators for my Blade?
-How is it different than PDL Blades?
+How is it different from PDL Blades?

-SOLUTION:
-[Controlling the loading indicator](portalfx-parts-revealContent.md) in Blades/Parts is the almost exactly the same for PDL and no-PDL Blades/Parts.
-That is:
+Controlling the loading indicator in Blades/Parts, as specified in [portalfx-parts-revealContent.md](portalfx-parts-revealContent.md), is the almost exactly the same for PDL and no-PDL Blades/Parts. .
-- An opaque loading indicator is shown as soon as the Blade/Part is displayed
-- The FX calls `onInitialize` (no-PDL) or `onInputsSet` (PDL) so the extension can render its Blade/Part UI
-- (Optionally) the extension can all `revealContent(...)` to show its UI, at which point a transparent/translucent loading indicator ("marching ants" at the top of Blade/Part) replaces the opaque loading indicator
-- The extension resolves the Promise returned from `onInitialize` / `onInputsSet` and all loading indicators are removed.

-The only difference with no-PDL here is that `onInitialize` replaces `onInputsSet` as the entrypoint for Blade/Part initialization.

-For no-PDL, this is demonstrated in the sample [here](https://df.onecloud.azure-test.net/#blade/SamplesExtension/TemplateBladeWithSettings).

-If yours is a scenario where your Blade/Part should show the loading indicators in response to some user interaction (like clicking 'Save' or 'Refresh'), read on...

-<a name="frequently-asked-questions-how-do-i-control-the-loading-indicators-for-my-blade-how-is-it-different-than-pdl-blades-when-should-i-use-the-operations-api-to-control-the-blade-part-s-loading-indicator"></a>
+<a name="frequently-asked-questions-how-do-i-control-the-loading-indicators-for-my-blade-how-is-it-different-from-pdl-blades-when-should-i-use-the-operations-api-to-control-the-blade-part-s-loading-indicator"></a>
 #### When should I use the &#39;operations&#39; API to control the Blade/Part&#39;s loading indicator?

 SOLUTION:
-There are scenarios like 'User clicks "Save" on my Blade/Part' where the extension wants to show loading indicators at the Blade/Part level.
+There are scenarios like 'User clicks "Save" or "Refresh" on my Blade/Part' where the extension wants to show loading indicators at the Blade/Part level.
 What's distinct about this scenario is that the Blade/Part has already completed its initialization and, now, the user is interacting with the Blade/Part UI.
 This is precisely the kind of scenario for the 'operations' API.

-For no-PDL Blades/Parts, the 'operations' API is `this.context.container.operations`, and the API's use is described [here](portalfx-blades-advanced.md#displaying-a-loading-indicator-UX ).
+For no-PDL Blades/Parts, the 'operations' API is `this.context.container.operations`, and the API's use is described in [portalfx-parts-revealContent.md#displaying-a-loading-indicator-ux](portalfx-parts-revealContent.md#displaying-a-loading-indicator-ux).
 There is a sample to consult [here](https://df.onecloud.azure-test.net/#blade/SamplesExtension/TemplateBladeWithSettings).

 * * *